Sticktron/v0rtex-S/README.md

-# v0rtex-S
+# v0rtex type-S

-A partial jailbreak for iOS 10.3.x based on Siguza's [v0rtex](https://github.com/Siguza/v0rtex) kernel exploit.
+A simple iOS app (including Xcode project) that can be used for testing Siguza's [v0rtex](https://github.com/Siguza/v0rtex) kernel exploit.
+Implements some post-exploit "kppless" fun, leading to a working shell with ssh access.

 ## What you get

-- tfp0
+- task for port 0
 - kernel memory r/w
 - system partition r/w
-- AMFI/codesigning patch
+- AMFI/codesigning patch for included binaries
 - Dropbear SSH server listening on port 2222
-- helpful pack of command line tools
+- command line tool pack (add your own binaries)

+## Will this mess up my filesystem?

+No. Files are installed to /v0rtex and /v0rtex/bins to avoid contaminating the filesystem.
+The only exceptions are: /bin/sh, and .profile files for root and mobile accounts.

 ## Screenshot